-The IID analyzes submitted filing documents on an annual and ongoing basis.
-The IID may request additional information as a result of the analysis.
+The IID analyzes annual renewal and interim Insurer documentation and may request additional information as a result of the analysis.
 If an Insurer fails to file all additional requested information within the specified timeframe, it may be subject to de-listing.
-Following the overall analysis process, the Insurer will be recommended to the Working Group for renewal or delisting.
+Following the overall analysis process, the Insurer will be recommended to the Working Group for renewal or de-listing.
 Following review and a determination by the Working Group, a letter will be sent to the Insurer.